oppia/oppia-web-developer-docs/Webpack.md

 ### webpack.common.macros.ts

-In this file we have defined two macros i.e. `load` and `loadExtensions`.
-We use use these in the html template files for loading other html files.
+In this file, we have defined two macros i.e. `load` and `loadExtensions`.
+We use these in the HTML template files for loading other HTML files.
-These work like `require` statement in typescript files.
+These work like `require` statements in typescript files.

 Examples where macros are used -> [load](https://github.com/oppia/oppia/blob/424c985d940951a0e5688c272c4dfa54d58db0dd/core/templates/pages/contributor-dashboard-page/contributor-dashboard-page.mainpage.html#L22), [loadExtensions](https://github.com/oppia/oppia/blob/424c985d940951a0e5688c272c4dfa54d58db0dd/extensions/interactions/dependency_html.html#L1).

 ### webpack.dev.config.ts

-This files adds some additional config to the `webpack.common.config.ts`.
-In particular the config specified in this file is
+This file adds some additional config to the `webpack.common.config.ts`.
+In particular, the config specified in this file is

 ```typescript
 mode: 'development',